-108. For example, the UFC negotiated a deal with THQ, Inc. for the development of a UFC video game.
+- 116. For example, the UFC negotiated a deal with THQ, Inc. for the development of a UFC video game.
 Zuffa required its athletes, for no compensation, to assign exclusively and in perpetuity their likeness rights for video game use.
-Fighters who resisted or wished to negotiate this request were terminated.
-White also publicly threatened all MMA Fighters, even those not under contract with Zuffa with a permanent ban from competing in the UFC if the Fighter chose to sign with EA Sports, a video game developer that was working on a video game with a rival MMA promoter.

-109. Additionally, following his victory over Matt Hughes in a welterweight title bout that had been promoted by the UFC, UFC Fighter B.J.
+Fighters who wished to negotiate this request were terminated.
+White also publicly threatened all MMA Fighters, even those not under contract with Zuffa with a permanent ban from competing in the UFC if the Fighter chose to sign with EA Sports. - 117.
+Additionally, following his victory over Matt Hughes in a welterweight title bout that had been promoted by the UFC, UFC Fighter B.J.
 Penn informed the UFC that he planned to sign with an actual or potential rival promotion company for a much higher payday than UFC was then offering.
 In response, the UFC's Dana White called Penn and threatened that the UFC would ban Penn from fighting for the UFC forever if Penn worked with another promoter.
 White told Penn that Penn was "fing done!
 You'll never fight in the UFC again!
 You're finished.
 You're scorched earth, motherfer.
 Scorched earth.
 Don't call me crying saying you want to come back because your fing done!"
-White also threatened to remove or blur Penn's face from UFC videos and promotions and said he would remove his bout with Hughes from the UFC's DVD library so that Penn "would be forgotten."
-This behavior, as part of the anticompetitive scheme, had a chilling effect on the ability of UFC Fighters to compete for potential rival promotions.
+White also threatened to remove or blur Penn's face from UFC videos and promotions and said he would remove his bout with Hughes from the UFC's DVD library so that Penn "would be forgotten." - 118.
+The UFC punished and continues to punish Fighters that refuse, or consider refusing, the UFC's contractual terms, including by eliminating them from the UFC's Promotional Materials.
+Through the "Ancillary Rights Clause" of its Promotional Agreements with Fighters, the UFC retains rights to the names and likenesses of every UFC Fighter in perpetuity.
+Randy Couture, a well-known and historically accomplished UFC Fighter who has obtained championship titles in multiple weight classes, refused to assign his Ancillary Rights and, instead, attempted to negotiate control over his Identity.
+According to Couture, he had "issues with Zuffa" after "g[e]t[ting] off on the wrong foot over the ancillary rights in my contract and signing away my name and image, which then led to the